If you have stumbled into here you must want to know something about me. What?

 Until July 2001, I was a photographic scientist-astronomer with the Anglo-Australian Observatory (now the Australian Astronomical Observatory, AAO).
 I am also an Adjunct Professor of Scientific Photography at RMIT University in Melbourne (RMIT).

-I left the AAO to run my own business, David Malin Images (DMI).
+I retired from the AAO to run my own business, David Malin Images (DMI).
 Essentially this is the AAO image collection upgraded, enlarged and outsourced, but I have also included (on a separate web site) the work of two other photographers whose work I admire, Akira Fujii who specialises in wide field constellation pictures, and David Miller, whose night-time landscapes are unique.
 I'm also associated with The World at Night (TWAN) group, whose images do digitally what David Miller attempted on colour film.

 I was born in England in March, 1941 but have lived in Sydney since 1975, when I joined the AAO.
 Before I moved to Australia I had an 18-year career as a chemist, specialising in optical and electron microscopy, X-ray diffraction and other techniques for exploring the very small.
 One of my main interests at that time was imaging, both from the scientific perspective and also as a medium for personal expression.
 Here are some of my optical photo-micrographs, from a previous life in chemistry.
 That interest has been greatly enhanced in astronomy, and, in general, I enjoy creating powerful images to reveal unsuspected or hidden aspects of the natural world.